minhvu171/data_analysis_projects/README.md

-The file "Simple\_Machine\_Learning\_cases" includes four tasks completed as part of the course Data Intensive Programming, which emphasizes large-scale data management and analysis using programming tools.
+The file "Scalable Time-Series Classification with Apache Spark" includes four tasks completed as part of the course Data Intensive Programming, which emphasizes large-scale data management and analysis using programming tools.
 The exercises are based on a large, six-month time-series dataset, with minute-level measurements recorded in each row.
 The columns represent timestamps and multiple measurement types, such as temperature, humidity, and solar power production (see script for details).
 Each task involves building a simple machine learning model to predict sample labels using different feature sets.